 The easy solution might seem to be artificial sweeteners, but we’ve briefly addressed the big problem with those sugar alternatives.

 They cause sugar cravings when added to diet sodas, and they do the same when added to coffee.
-And even though the government considers them safe, studies have shown they may still contribute to some health issues like higher diabetes risk and gastrointestinal issues.
+And even though the government considers artificial sweeteners “safe,” studies have shown they may contribute to higher diabetes risk and cause gastrointestinal issues.

 Two novel sweeteners are commonly available.
 One is stevia, which comes from the South American stevia plant.
 The other is monk fruit extract, which comes from a South Asian fruit tree.